-Game developers live in a world where their markets have grown to enter new countries.
+The game industry lives in a world where its markets have grown to enter new countries.
 That means their products need a video game translation to reach those audiences.
 But many devs avoid hiring a game localization specialist and instead go with a fan translation.
 Especially Japanese games are subject to this method, leading to funny mistranslations throughout game history.

 This may seem like a great way to save money and time.
 But at the end of the day, poor translation does great harm just to save your bottom line.